Cryosurgery for Neuromas

 - It’s effective.
 The procedure has a high success rates.

-- It’s much, much less invasive than traditional “open” surgery (where large incisions are made in the skin).
+- Less invasive than traditional “open” surgery (where large incisions are made in the skin).

-- It’s an inpatient procedure, no hospital stay is needed.
+- An inpatient procedure, no hospital stay is needed.
 No general anesthesia is needed (being “put under.”

-- It’s quick: the entire procedure takes about an hour.
+- Quick: the entire procedure takes about an hour.

-- It’s has a much shorter recovery time.
+- Shorter recovery time.
 Patients can resume normal activities in about 5 days.

-- It’s a good option when other surgeries or cortisone injections have failed.
+- Good option when other surgeries or cortisone injections have failed.

-- It’s got a very low risk of major complications (such as formation of a stump neuroma).
+- Low risk of major complications (such as formation of a stump neuroma).

-- It’s even got an extremely low risk of minor complications such as postoperative pain and inflammation.
+- Extremely low risk of minor complications such as postoperative pain and inflammation.
 Any that occurs is almost always minimal.

-- It’s got a great track record for safety.
+- Great track record for safety.
 Unlike most other foot surgeries, cryo treatment preserves sensation in the foot.
 Cases of unintentional nerve damage are almost non-existent.

-- It’s available right here in the Greater Pittsburgh Region.
+- Available right here in the Greater Pittsburgh Region.
 Cryosurgery in Hopewell, Ross Township, Butler, and the North and South Hills is available only from Beaver Valley Foot Clinic.